Risk-Based Vulnerability Management (RBVM) - a better way to add context to your vulnerability management program.

 Entering stage left: Risk-based Vulnerability Management (RBVM) - a better way to add context to your vulnerability management program.

-Mitigating vulnerabilities can seem like a daunting task, especially for organizations that do not have proper staffing to tackle the endless number of vulnerabilities emerging every day.
-Whereas Vulnerability Management focuses mainly on identifying vulnerabilities and classifying them based only on the severity of the vulnerability itself (rather than the true risk to your organization), RBVM adds contextual information relating to the risk and impact to your environment, not a general risk rating of the vulnerability itself.
+Mitigating security threats and vulnerabilities can seem like a daunting task, especially for organizations that do not have proper staffing to tackle the endless number of vulnerabilities emerging every day.
+Whereas Vulnerability Management processes focus mainly on identifying vulnerabilities and classifying them based only on the severity of the vulnerability itself (rather than the true risk to your organization), RBVM adds contextual information relating to the risk and impact to your environment, not a general risk rating of the vulnerability itself.

 Establishing an RBVM Program